-Our current fleet of 72 containerships, including 12 newbuild vessels on order, as of April 20, 2016, of which 18 of our containerships, including 12 newbuilds are Joint Venture vessels, had an average age (weighted by TEU capacity) of 8.3 years.
+Our current fleet of 69 containerships, including five newbuild vessels on order, as of March 10, 2017, of which 18 of our containerships, including five newbuilds are Joint Venture vessels, had an average age (weighted by TEU capacity) of 8.8 years.
 See "Item 4.
 Information on the Company-B. Business Overview-Our Fleet, Acquisitions and Newbuild Vessels".
 Unless we maintain reserves or are able to borrow or raise funds for vessel replacement, we will be unable to replace the older vessels in our fleet.
 Our cash flows and income are dependent on the revenues earned by the chartering of our containerships.
 The inability to replace the vessels in our fleet upon the expiration of their useful lives could have a material adverse effect on our business, results of operations and financial condition, as well as our cash flows, including cash available for dividends to our stockholders.

-Containership values decreased significantly since 2008 and have remained at depressed levels through 2015.
-Containership values may decrease further and over time may fluctuate substantially.
+Containership values fluctuate substantially over time and have remained at depressed levels through 2016.
 If these values are low at a time when we are attempting to dispose of a vessel, we could incur a loss.